Steve Bernard: Personal

-Bernard started a sandwich shop, which made croutons from leftover bread.
-This led to the creation of Chatham Village Foods, which manufactured croutons, a company he later sold to the T. Marzetti Company.
-Lured out of "retirement" by daughter, Nicole, they together co-founded Late July Organic Snacks, a company that produces organic cookies and crackers, in 2001.
+Bernard and his wife Lynn started a sandwich shop which led to the creation of Chatham Village Market, a company that sold packaged croutons, seasoned and made from leftover bread.
+Bernard later sold the company to T. Marzetti Company in 1997.
+Lured out of "retirement" by his daughter, Nicole, the two co-founded Late July Organic Snacks, a company that produces organic cookies and crackers, in 2001.
+Nicole sold the company in early 2008.

-A resident of Marstons Mills, Massachusetts, and Sanibel, Florida, Bernard died at age 61 on March 7, 2009, in Hyannis, Massachusetts due to pancreatic cancer.
-He was survived by his wife, daughter and two grandchildren, as well as three brothers and a sister.
+A resident of Marstons Mills, Massachusetts, and Sanibel, Florida, Bernard died from pancreatic cancer at age 61 on March 7, 2009, in Hyannis, Massachusetts.
+He was survived by his wife, his daughter and two grandchildren, as well as three brothers and a sister.